shikhasy17/coffee-store-expansion-location-intelligence/README.md

 ORDER BY 2 DESC

--- Q.3
--- Sales Count for Each Product
--- How many units of each coffee product have been sold?
+-- Q.3 How many units of each coffee product have been sold?

 SELECT
 	p.product_name,